Ferizaj: Climate

-Economy

-As there is no reliable data, it is not known how many individuals are employed in the private sector.

 Demographics

 According to the OSCE census OF 2018, there were 108,610 residents in Ferizaj Municipality, constituting the sixth most populous municipality of Kosovo.
 Its urban population amounted to about 42,500, while the rural population was around 65,900.
 With a population density of 314.8 people per square kilometer, Ferizaj is among the most densely populated municipalities of Kosovo.
 In the 1990s, the city of Ferizaj had a population of about 70,000 people but it has grown substantially due to Albanian migration from the countryside and from parts of southern Serbia.

 By ethnicity, Albanians form the largest ethnic group in Ferizaj Municipality at 104,152, followed by Ashkalis (3,629 inhabitants) and Romanis (204 inhabitants).
 Other ethnicities include Bosniaks, Egyptians, Gorani, Serbs and Turks.
 By language, 107,926 spoke Albanian as a first language.
 Other spoken languages were Bosnian, Serbian and Turkish.
 By religion, there were 107,121 Muslim, 413 Roman Catholics, 45 Orthodox, 64 of other religions and 41 irreligious.